 HOW TO GET TO THE ACHADA DO TEIXEIRA TO PICO RUIVO HIKE

 The Achada do Teixeira route is located on the north/central part of the island of Madeira.
 You need to drive up and around the center of the island with no direct route from Funchal.
 This means it takes a little longer than the other side of the valley such as Pico do Arieiro, which can be accessed directly from Funchal.
 I’ve added the pin location for the Achada do Teixeira trailhead below, which takes about one hour to reach Funchal.

 BEST TIME FOR THE ACHADA DO TEIXEIRA TO PICO RUIVO HIKE

 Achada do Teixeira is the perfect, short route to reach Pico Ruivo.
 The other options are to hike from Encumeada (long), Ilha (long) or Pico do Arieiro (steep).
 While the other hikes are beautiful and well worth checking out, they aren’t for everyone.
-The Achada do Teixeira route is just 3-kilometers each way and only a slight, gradual incline for most of the way.
+The Achada do Teixeira route is just 3 kilometers each way and only a slight, gradual incline for most of the way.
 It makes it the perfect sunrise and sunset summit due to ease of access.

 For the sunset, the idea is the same.
 Leave about two hours before sunset time and then you will have nice golden light on the hike up and enjoy the sunset from the summit.
 You will need a headlamp for the hike back but it is a pretty easy trail to walk on so I found it okay to head back in the dark.
 Below is a video I took during sunset from Pico Ruivo.

 MY EXPERIENCE ON THE ACHADA DO TEIXEIRA TO PICO RUIVO HIKE